 -

-Disinfection Byproducts- Chlorine monitoring helps reduce the presence of harmful byproducts that result from disinfection procedures.
+Disinfection Byproducts: Chlorine monitoring helps reduce harmful byproducts that result from disinfection.

-Water providers must regularly test for contaminants and report the results to adhere to health standards.
+Water providers must regularly test for contaminants and report the results to ensure compliance with health standards.

 │Compliance and Monitoring

-The water system of Houston must pass through comprehensive checks to follow regulatory standards.
+The water system in Houston must undergo comprehensive checks to ensure compliance with regulatory standards.
 The city publishes an annual Consumer Confidence Report (CCR) to inform residents about water quality, including details on:

 -